 In August 1868 the ‘choice marine villa residence well known as Clarence Villa’ was offered for auction and described as a two-storey house ‘most substantially built of stone’, with verandah and balcony.
 As well as the entrance hall, drawing-room, dining-room, breakfast room, library, five bedrooms and two dressing-rooms with baths and water laid on, there was a dairy, kitchen, pantry, laundry, wash-house, servants’ bedroom and cellar’.
 ‘The grounds’, said the Sydney Morning Herald were ‘terraced from the house to the river and planted with choice flower shrubs and fruit trees, had been laid out with the greatest care and without regard to expense’.
 Water was available throughout the grounds, ‘supplied from an inexhaustible reservoir’.
 There was a stone stable, stone storeroom and ‘a room adapted for a schoolroom.’

 The property was bought by Richard Sim, owner of the National Steam Flour Mills in Goulburn Street.
 He lived there with his wife and seven children until around 1872 when they moved to a new stone house he had built at the bottom of Ambrose Street, the house now known as Milthorpe.
-During 1873 Dr William Hall Palmer became tenant then in 1876, George Stewart.
 The house was sold in January 1879 for £1750 to a merchant from Newcastle named John Rayner Bingle who had set up a shipping and commission agency business in Sydney.
 He renamed the house Rocklea but lived there for only a few years before moving to Glebe Point and Rocklea remained untenanted.

 The house was eventually auctioned around 1886 and sold to Bernard McBride, a tailor in Oxford Street, and he and his wife Hannah and their five children moved into the house renaming it Assaroe.
 Hannah died in 1902 at the age of 50 and the McBride family lived there until 1918 when the property was sold to Percy Allen, an accountant.
 Allen owned the property adjoining Assaroe on the north-west and in 1919 he subdivided the McBride estate creating McBride Avenue.
 The land fronting the river north of the new street, which included the house Assaroe, was sold to Professor Francis Anderson who renamed it The Haven.
 The land south of McBride Avenue was further subdivided and this southern portion of the property included a five-room stone cottage (now no.26 Madeline Street) that had been let to tenants since at least 1885.

-Anderson was the first Professor of Philosophy at Sydney University.
-However for a brief period (1928-1930) following the death of his first wife, Maybanke Anderson, the property ownership passed to Professor Robert Strachan Wallace, who was Vice Chancellor at Sydney University from 1927-1947.
+From 1928-1930 the property ownership passed to Professor Robert Strachan Wallace, who was Vice Chancellor at Sydney University from 1927-1947.
 Wallace oversaw an extensive period of building at Sydney University, designed by Professor Leslie Wilkinson who was the first Professor of Architecture at Sydney University from 1918 and Dean of the Faculty from 1920-1947.
-Wilkinson also had an extensive private practice.
-He became renowned for introducing a particular ‘Mediterranean’ style into residential architecture in Sydney and for work in the Gothic revival style which included the completion of the stone buildings of the main quadrangle at Sydney University.
+Wilkinson became renowned for introducing a particular ‘Mediterranean’ style into residential architecture in Sydney.
 According to a handwritten list found among his papers, it was in 1928 that Wilkinson was commissioned to design alterations to The Haven.

-After his wife died, Francis Anderson remarried in 1928 and moved away from Hunters Hill, eventually selling The Haven in 1938.
-The new owners of the property were Mr & Mrs Roberts who ‘completely restored and modernised’ the house after the war and owned The Haven until 1968.
+The Haven sold again in 1938 and the new owners Mr & Mrs Roberts ‘completely restored and modernised’ the house after the war, owning it until 1968.
 Two buildings belonging to the estate still exist, as do fine old trees such as a glochidion ferdinandii and a Norfolk Island pine.